-Excel University is Microsoft Excel Training for CPAs and Accounting Professionals
+Excel University is a place to learn Microsoft Excel

-If you could learn Excel simply and easily at your pace and could learn the features and functions that are relevant and practical to accounting professionals – would you want to?
-If you are an accounting professional and have taken Excel classes before, you know the pace can be too fast or too slow, and the content may not be relevant to your work.
+At Excel University, you can have fun while learning Excel and discovering how it can help you get your work done faster.
+If you have taken Excel classes before, you know the pace can be too fast or too slow, and the content may not be relevant to your work.
 Excel University explores relevant features that allow you to get your work done quicker, in a self-paced, fun, and engaging way.

-Become more efficient, streamline processes, and save time with Jeff Lenning’s Excel University.
-Designed by a CPA for CPAs and accounting professionals, this series covers functions you need, and skips those you don’t.
-The content has been written from scratch integrating everything Jeff knows about Excel training learned over the past decade of providing continuing professional education.
+Become more efficient, streamline processes, and save time by learning at Excel University.
+Designed by Jeff Lenning CPA, the courses covers functions you need and skips those you don’t.
+The courses have been built integrating everything Jeff knows about training that he has learned over the past decade of teaching Excel and providing continuing professional education.

 Summary of Excel Resources

-The mission here at Excel University is to help accounting and finance professionals use Excel to get their work done faster.
+The mission here at Excel University is to help people use Excel to get their work done faster.
 As such, we offer a number of Excel resources … some free and some paid.
 Here is a quick summary.

 - Blog posts – in-depth articles and tutorials, some with video